 Follow these instructions when using a child-restraint system, unless you are attaching a LATCH-equipped child-restraint system to the rear LATCH lower anchors.
-Refer to "LATCH Child-Restraint Systems" (page 2-44).
+Refer to "LATCH Child-Restraint Systems" (page 2-48).

 Follow the child-restraint system manufacturer's instructions carefully.
 If you are not sure whether you have a LATCH system or tether, check in the child-restraint system manufacturer's instructions and follow them accordingly.
-Depending on the type of child-restraint system, it may not employ seat belts which are in automatic locking mode.
+Depending on the type of child-restraint system, it may use LATCH system instead of seat belts or if the belt goes across the child's chest, may recommend against using automatic locking mode.

-- 1. When installing the child-restraint system on the second-row seat, make sure that the center-rear seat belt is routed through the seat belt guide. - 2.
-Make sure the seatback is securely latched by pushing it back until it is fully locked. - 3.
-Secure the child-restraint system with the lap portion of the lap/shoulder belt.
-See the manufacturer's instructions on the child-restraint system for belt routing instructions.
+1. When installing the child-restraint system on the second-row seat, make sure that the center-rear seat belt is routed through the seat belt guide.

-4. To get the retractor into the automatic locking mode, pull the shoulder belt portion of the seat belt until the entire length of the belt is out of the retractor.
+- If the seat in which you install a childrestraint system has a seat slide function, slide the seat as far back as possible. - 3.
+Make sure the seatback is securely latched by pushing it back until it is fully locked. - Raise the head restraint to the top locked position.
+Refer to Head Restraints on page 2-15. - Secure the child-restraint system with the lap portion of the lap/shoulder belt.
+See the manufacturer's instructions on the child-restraint system for belt routing instructions. - To get the retractor into the automatic locking mode, pull the shoulder belt portion of the seat belt until the entire length of the belt is out of the retractor.

-5. Push the child-restraint system firmly into the vehicle seat.
+7. Push the child-restraint system firmly into the vehicle seat.
 Be sure the belt retracts as snugly as possible.
-Clicking from the retractor will be heard during retraction if the system is in the automatic locking mode.
+A clicking noise from the retractor will be heard during retraction if the system is in the automatic locking mode.
 If the belt does not lock the seat down tight, repeat this step.